ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

-: A network infrastructure device such as a router, switch, or access point, responsible for admission of the device into the network
+: Network equipment such as a router, switch, or access point, responsible for admission of the device into the network

 ## Confidential Machine Learning (ML) Model Protection